 Every year, more than three million people are injured in accidents throughout the United Kingdom.
 In a lot of these cases, the injured party is entitled to compensation.
 If you are wondering whether you should use the services of accident lawyers for your food allergy compensation claims, please read on for some key advice.

 Who caused the accident?
 The first thing you need to look at is who is to blame for the incident.
 You certainly won’t be able to make a claim for allergic reaction compensation if you caused the incident.
 You need to prove that someone else made an error or acted negligently and that this then resulted in your injuries.
 What happens if you were partially to blame?
 There is a chance that you could still be entitled to compensation, however, the sum will be lower to reflect your involvement.

 Did you see a doctor for your injuries?
 It is imperative that you have seen a doctor, no matter how minor your injuries may seem.
-Your doctor will put together a medical report, which will serve as proof to the injuries you have suffered while also documenting the recommended course of treatment.
+Your doctor will put together a medical report, which will serve as proof of the injuries you have suffered while also documenting the recommended course of treatment.
 This will then be used to decipher how much compensation you are going to receive.
 Without this medical report, how are you going to prove that you were injured in the first place?
 You certainly won’t be awarded compensation simply because you say that you were hurt.

 When did the accident occur?
 Last but not least, the date of the incident is crucial because all personal injury claims have a three-year deadline.
 This begins from the date of the accident.
-If you have suffered from an injury that has took a while to develop, you will have three years from the date of your diagnosis instead.
+If you have suffered from an injury that has taken a while to develop, you will have three years from the date of your diagnosis instead.
 This is not usually the case for food allergies, though, as most reactions are instant.